Éder Álvarez Balanta: Basel

 On 15 July 2016, Swiss club Basel announced that they had signed Éder Balanta on a four-year contract lasting until 30 June 2020.
 He joined Basel's first team for their 2016–17 season under head coach Urs Fischer.
 After playing in two test games he made his domestic league debut on 24 July in the 3–0 home win at the St. Jakob-Park against Sion.
 Balanta made his Champions League group stage debut in a 1–1 draw against PFC Ludogorets Razgrad on 12 September 2016.
 He scored his first league goal for his new club in the away game in the Olympique de la Pontaise on 21 September 2016.
 It was the winning goal of the match, in the 93rd minute, as Basel won 2–1 against Lausanne-Sport.
 He scored his first Swiss Cup goal for his team on 26 October in the third round away game as Basel won 4–1 against Tuggen.
 Under trainer Urs Fischer Balanta won the Swiss Super League championship at the end of the 2016–17 Super League season.
 For the club this was the eighth title in a row and their 20th championship title in total.
 They also won the Swiss Cup for the twelfth time, which meant they had won the double for the sixth time in the club's history.
 Balanta had played 19 league games and one in the cup.

-In their following 2017–18 season under new head coach Raphaël Wicky Balanta received some what less playing time, but played in 15 league games and in all six games in the 2017–18 UEFA Champions League group stage.
+In their following 2017–18 season under new head coach Raphaël Wicky Balanta received somewhat less playing time, but played in 15 league games and in all six games in the 2017–18 UEFA Champions League group stage.

 Under trainer Marcel Koller Basel won the Swiss Cup in the 2018–19 season.
 In the first round Basel beat Montlingen 3–0, in the second round Echallens Région 7–2 and in the round of 16 Winterthur 1–0.
-In the quarter finals Sion were defeated 4–2 after extra time and in the semi finals Zürich 3–1.
+In the quarter-finals Sion were defeated 4–2 after extra time and in the semi-finals Zürich 3–1.
 All these games were played away from home.
 The final was held on 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
-Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the end result was 2–1 for Basel.
+Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the result was 2–1 for Basel.
 Balanta played five Cup games and scored a goal in the match against Montlingen.

 At the beginning of their following season Balanta decided to leave the club.
 In his three and a bit seasons with the club, Balanta played a total of 113 games for Basel scoring a total of six goals.
 58 of these games were in the Swiss Super League, nine in the Swiss Cup, 22 in the UEFA competitions (Champions League and Europa League) and 24 were friendly games.
 He scored three goals in the domestic league, two in the cup and the other was scored during the test games.